dougeby/IntuneDocs/intune/education-settings-windows.md

 # Configure the Take a Test app on Windows 10 devices using Intune

 The Take a Test app lets you securely administer online tests on your classroom's Windows 10 devices.
-To set up the Take a Test app, create a device configuration profile in Intune and configure the **Secure assessment (Education)** settings.
+To set up the Take a Test app, you'll need to create a device configuration profile in Intune and configure the secure assessment settings.
 This article describes the settings you'll find for the Take a Test app.

 After you've configured the profile, assign and deploy it to your students.